becodeorg/Learning2gether-platform/readme.md

 ### Creating the database
 Inside the `.env` file you can change the `DATABASE_URL` parameter with your database configuration.
 Make sure to never commit this file!

+### Installing the database.
+Make sure you create a new database `l2g`.

+The run in the project root:
+`php bin/console doctrine:migrations:dump-schema`

 ## Documentation
 - [Logos](https://drive.google.com/open?id=1vpV13Va6My1ITQnwXOLbVLUsE1hiwB2x)
 - [Summary of the features required](https://docs.google.com/document/d/1Zps_QZvev8AFjrzgFvTFNxEYxrnZHyXtU2FgkRBko6U/edit?usp=sharing)